CLINICAL IMAGING HUB

 Human Anatomy

-Human Anatomy examines structural organisation of the body through imaging and anatomical study.
-It provides foundational knowledge for clinical assessment and procedural planning.
+Human Anatomy examines the structural organisation of the body through imaging and anatomical study.
+The aim is to advance medical knowledge for clinical assessment and procedural planning.

 Radiography and medical technology training enhances diagnostic imaging knowledge and skills